ducis/finite-element-model-generator/README.md

 finite-element-model-generator
 ==============================

-Generating an ANSYS data file with Haskell
+Generating an ANSYS data file with Haskell.
+Part of my mechanical engineering lab.